What to look for when consolidating private student loans

 ACCC is a nonprofit organization that offers counseling, education, and low-cost debt management programs that can help you get out of debt and learn to live debt-free.

-As you consider options for consolidating private student loans, our counselors will work with you to get a clear picture of your finances and a detailed view of your income, expenses, and assets.
-We’ll help you explore every option for how to consolidate student loans and get out of debt, and determine which approach makes the most sense for your financial goals.
-Our counselors are certified and highly trained experts in credit counseling, and can connect you with all of the student loan assistance programs available to you.
+As you consider options to get out of debt, our counselors will work with you to get a clear picture of your finances and a detailed view of your income, expenses, and assets.
+We’ll help you explore every option to get out of debt, and determine which approach makes the most sense for your financial goals.
+Our counselors are certified and highly trained experts in credit counseling, and can connect you with all of the eligible programs available to you.

 Alternatives to consolidating private student loans.